GP practices in England are required to give patients online access to their medical records.

 Patients need to understand that they may see information they don't understand or find upsetting and that they can discuss their records with a GP if this happens.

-NHS England has published a Patient Online guide which includes resources to provide to patients.
+NHS England GP Online services includes resources to provide to patients.